From facing rejections to being laid off to Country Counsel & Company Secretary at Boeing, India: Meet Dr. Akhil Prasad

 Also, the compensation they offered was severely limited.

 Upskilling and specialization changed my life… Forever!

-I realised that I need to upskill so decided to pursue specialization on the legal side.
+I realized that I need to upskill so decided to pursue a specialization on the legal side.

 I started with a law degree from my hometown (1993 - 1996).

 Unfortunately, around the same time in 1995, I lost my father, when he was still in his mid-fifties and I was still not married.

 As everything fell apart, my mother and I supported each other mentally; reminding ourselves that our forefathers have seen tougher times and we too were to sail through the tough times, with hard work and determination.

 By now I was working in Delhi, traveling daily from Meerut (my hometown) to Delhi.
 (It was a 3-hour one-way commute in an overcrowded bus!)

 After I had finished my law degree around 1996, I was looking to upscale my career as a corporate lawyer...only to be told by one recruiter at a large company that my law degree lacked significance and carries no reputation!

 In fact, he selected my CV, called me for an interview, and told me this to my face!
 I wondered why would someone do this!